 Classic American magazine will be holding one of only seven heats of their prestigious 'Car of the Year' competition at ATOMIC.
 And radio DJ and TV personality Mark Lamarr will be hosting one of the venues, introducing his favourite bands and playing some of his collection of records.

-"With datelines of 1946-1962, ATOMIC will embrace the glamour and excitement of this golden era and is set to be a thrilling, all-action celebration of mid-century style."
+"With datelines of 1946-1962, ATOMIC will embrace the glamour and excitement of this golden era."

 BombersSywell Aerodrome near Northampton already hosts its own bi-annual charity airshow and has been used as the venue for Music In Flight, which combines flypasts with a classical concert.
 The site also has an art deco hotel and an aviation museum, which opened in March this year, telling the wartime history of the site and the airmen that used it.